bigbluebutton/bigbluebutton/docs/docs/support/faq.md

 1. Check CPU availability on your BigBlueButton server

-Login to your BigBlueButton server during a session and watch it's CPU using the command `top`.
+Login to your BigBlueButton server during a session and watch its CPU using the command `top`.
 When running `top`, press '1' to see a list of all CPUs and their load.
 You should see Cpu0, Cpu1, etc. If you are running a quad-core CPU with hyper-threading (recommended), you'll see eight virtual CPUs.

 The overall CPU usage should stay below 70%.
 If the overall CPU usage consistently stays above 70%, you'll likely get audio troubles as the BigBlueButton server will not have enough available CPU to keep up with the audio packets.